- 162 hp* POWER

-Taglioni realised that the time had come to combine the performance of the twin cylinder engine with the agility of the newly designed trellis frame.
+Taglioni realised that it was time to combine the performance of the twin-cylinder with the agility of the newly conceived trellis frame.

 |